 Fig.2 is the explanation of clustering coefficient.
-The number of triangles around vertex-j is 2, while the maximum number of triangles we can make around vertex-j is $4C_2 = 6$ , because there are 4 vertices around vertex-j.
-Thus, the clustering coefficient for vertex-j is $6^2 = \frac{1}{3}$ .
+The number of triangles around vertex-j is 2, while the maximum number of triangles we can make around vertex-j is ${}{4}C{2}=6$, because there are 4 vertices around vertex-j.
+Thus, the clustering coefficient for vertex-j is $\frac{2}{6}=\frac{1}{3}$.
 If degree is one, we cannot define clustering coefficient.
 Because we cannot make any triangle around the vertex.
 Recall that the definition of degree is how many edges the vertex has.
 For example, in Fig.2, the degree of vertex-j is 4.
 Clustering coefficient is the method, in a nutshell, to measure how dense the vertices are connected locally among its neighbors.
-Thinking of friend network if the clustering coefficient is small, a friend of friend is not your friend.
+Thinking of friend network if the clustering coefficient is large, a friend of friend is also your friend.
+However if the clustering coefficient is small, a friend of friend is not your friend.
 It is worth noting that many real networks show high clustering coefficient than that of random network and small mean path length.
 Mean path length is defined as the average of path length over all pairs of the vertices.